 Becoming a cosigner is a huge responsibility.
 You should only cosign a loan for someone you love and trust.
 It is all too common for financial relationships to put a strain on personal relationships, so it’s very important to communicate with your loved one if you decide to cosign with them.

-A co-borrower on the other hand is someone who is applying for the same loan with you.
+A co-borrower, on the other hand, is someone who is applying for the same loan with you.
 You are agreeing to equal share in responsibility of the loan and of the asset.
 Your co-borrower’s name will appear next to yours on the loan and on the title of the car.
-Your finances will be looked at with equal weight.
+Your finances will be looked at with equal weight, and you’ll both need to submit the requisite paperwork.

 A co-borrower is a good idea if you want to own your car with someone, such as your husband or wife.
 They will have equal ownership, which may be perfect for you.